 Note: The determination of similarly situated employee is based on position and employment status (part time/full time), not retirement status.

 The rule applies to all employed enrollees who are not eligible for Medicare, regardless of hire date or type of employment.

 STRS Ohio requires enrollees not eligible for Medicare to verify their employment status and access to employer health care coverage.
-If you are employed and not eligible for Medicare, it is your responsibility to provide verification through your Online Personal Account or submit a Verification of Employment and Employer Health Care Access form.
+If you are employed and not eligible for Medicare, it is your responsibility to provide verification through your Online Personal Account.

 More information, including examples of employment positions and how they affect eligibility for primary health care coverage through STRS Ohio, is available in STRS Ohio’s Employment After Retirement brochure.

 *The STRS Ohio Health Care Program is not guaranteed.
 STRS Ohio may change or discontinue all or part of the program for all or a class of eligible benefit recipients and covered dependents at any time.
 Currently, members must have at least 15 years of service credit (or 20 years of service credit for retirement on or after Aug.
 1, 2023) to qualify for access to the STRS Ohio Health Care Program (medical/prescription, dental, vision).